nejcrogelsek/react-testing/README.md

 Implementation details - test behaviour not how behaviour is implemented Third party code - example: material ui
 Code that is not important from a user point of view

+## RTL Queries
+Queries are methods that Testing Library provides to find elements on the page.
+Every test we write generally involves the folowing basic steps:
+1. Render the component
+2. Find an element rendered by the component
+3. Assert against the element found in step 2 which will pass or fail the test

+To render the component we use `render` method from RTL.

+For assertion, we use expect passing in the value and combine it with a matcher function from jest or jest-dom.

+To find single element on the page, we have:
+    - getBy..suffix
+    - queryBy..suffix
+    - findBy..suffix
+To find multiple elements on the page, we have:
+    - getAllBy..suffix
+    - queryAllBy..suffix
+    - findAllBy..suffix

+The suffix can be one of `Role`, `LabelText`, `PlaceHolderText`, `Text`, `DisplayValue`, `AltText`, `Title` and finally `TestId`.

 ## Available Scripts